 Nationalism in India Summary

 Chapter 2 of NCERT Social Science History textbook – Indian and the Contemporary World-II is titled as ‘ Nationalism in India.’
 The anti-colonial movement gave to rise to the feeling of Nationalism in India.
 The rule of oppression under British suffocated the people, and there came the wave of revolts and struggles that Indian went through to free themselves from the clutches of colonisers.
-How different groups reacted to this feeling of Nationalism in the NCERT Solutions for Class 10 Social Science of this chapter.
+Learn how different groups reacted to this feeling of Nationalism in the NCERT Solutions for Class 10 Social Science of this chapter.

 The students will also get to know about the following topics: